Fulbright Scholar Program Status Update

 2021-2022 U.S. Scholar Finalists

-Those selected for 2021-2022 award received will receive information from IIE and Fulbright Commissions about plans for the 2021-2022 year.
+Those selected for 2021-2022 award will receive information from IIE and Fulbright Commissions about plans for the 2021-2022 year.
 Please note that per Fulbright Foreign Scholarship Board policy, grants may not be postponed or deferred to a subsequent academic year.
 If selected candidates are unable to accept or begin their grants in the 2021-2022 academic year, they may reapply the following academic year without prejudice.

 2020-2021 Fulbright Visiting Scholars and Scholars-in-Residence